MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     }
     ```

-    - Should return a model output like that below.
-    - Also inspect the traces to see the data being passed along between different steps in the flow.
+   Inspect the traces to see the data being passed along between different steps in the flow.
 The flow should have skipped the retriever step.

     ```json
     {
     "answer": "Hello! 👋 How can I help you with movies today?", "relevantMovies": [],
     "justification": "The user said 'Hello', so I responded with a greeting and asked what they want to know about movies."
     }
     ```

-1. The flow should return relevant document when required by the user's query.
+- The flow should return relevant document when required by the user's query.

     ```json
     {